rico-vz/personal-website/README.md

 # Personal Portfolio/Website

-This is my personal website its sourcecode (preview can be found at https://ricovz.me)
+This is my personal website its sourcecode

 I made it using Angular & TailwindCSS using the "Catppucin" color scheme.